 We prefer using keyword arguments to positional arguments.
-Example code in plone.api will use this style, and we recommend users to follow this convention.
-For the curious, here are the reasons:
+Example code in plone.api will use this style, and we recommend users follow this convention.
+For the curious, here are the reasons why:

-- There will never be a doubt when writing a method on whether an argument should be positional or not.
+There will never be any doubt when writing a method whether an argument should be positional or not.
 Decision already made.

-- There will never be a doubt when using the API on which argument comes first, or which ones are named/positional.
+There will never be any doubt when using the API on which argument comes first, or which ones are named/positional.
 All arguments are named.

 # GOOD from plone import api alice = api.user.get(email@example.com') # BAD from plone.api import user alice = user.get('firstname.lastname@example.org')